BeatMagic/score_labeler/README.md

 # score_labeler
 score_labeler

-Gru and Transformer models are defined at model.py
+GRU and Transformer models are defined at model.py

 Training is written in train.py